scottmk/ti4-reference/snippets/techs/absol/green/hyper-metabolism.md

 Requirements: :ti4-tech-biotic: :ti4-tech-biotic:

+Once per turn, after you perform an action, you may take a component action.

-You may exhaust this card at the end of your turn to gain 1 command token or spend 1 command token from your strategy pool to ready an agent you control.
+You may exhaust this card at the end of your turn to gain 1 command token.